georgemunene/delaniStudio/README.md

 #### installation instructions
 All that is needed is a web browser.click on index.html and enjoy.

+#### gh-pages
+Here is the link to gh-pages : georgemunene.github.io/delaniStudio

 ####  contact
 contact me via github @georgemunene